NYU Global Payment Card Policy

-- Manage and reconcile any personal transactions generated by the Cardholder to initiate repayment to the University
+- Identify and escalate any personal transactions generated by the Cardholder to initiate repayment to the University

-- Request additional MCCs via email to the Global Payment Card Program Manager
+- Request additional MCCs via the Card Administrator

-- Use NYU’s Payment Card in compliance with all NYU Policies and the signed Cardholder Agreement and all Related Policies listed in this Policy
+- Use NYU’s Payment Card in compliance with the signed Cardholder Agreement and all Related Policies listed in this Policy